keramatAlijani/Hacking-JWT/README.md

 # Hacking-JWT
-This code is for testing following technique on a JWT to bypass authentication and authorization:
+This code is for testing the following techniques on a JWT to bypass authentication and authorization:

 * Testing none technique
 * Testing HMAC instead of RSA